 Photo: A beautiful, overcast August day in Lower Grand Canyon.

-We can’t predict the weather, but we do know from experience that the AVERAGE high in the inner canyon is about 105 degrees for July.
+We can’t predict the weather, but we do know from experience that the AVERAGE high in the inner canyon is about 105 degrees in July.
 The average low is 78 degrees, and the precipitation for the month is .84 inches.
 (Less than 1 inch of rain might not sound like a lot to some of you but, for those of us who live in this desert, we know that’s actually quite a bit!
 The only months that get more rain than July are August and September — and they don’t get much more.)
 If you are doing a trip between July and mid-September, when temps are highest, you’ll be very glad if you get some afternoon cloud cover.
-Mid-summer is our monsoon, or rainy, season … luckily.
-You also will really appreciate the cold (48 degrees) river water on a mid-summer trip.
+Mid-summer is our monsoon or rainy, season … luckily.
+You also will really appreciate the chilly (55-65 degrees) river water on a mid-summer trip.

 The best way to check temperatures for your upcoming river trip is through the NOAA website.
-Check the temperatures at Phantom Ranch, which is at river level, rather than at the North or South Rim of Grand Canyon.
+Check the temperatures at Phantom Ranch, which is at river level, rather than at the North or South Rim of the Grand Canyon.
 Temps between the rim and the river can vary quite a bit.
 Regardless of whether or not the forecast calls for rain, come prepared for a STRONG sun!